-- xRP = MGRP when configured GAP is activated Pre-MG or MG, and xRP = VIRP when configured GAP is NCSG.
+- xRP = MGRP when configured GAP is activated Pre-MG or MG, and xRP = VIRP when configured GAP is NCSG, also xRP = MGRP for periodic MUSIM gap.

-Kgap is only applicable for UE supporting concurrent measurement GAPs.
-When concurrent measurement GAPs are configured, requirements in this clause do not apply if Navailable =0.
+Kgap is only applicable for UE supporting concurrent measurement GAPs or MUSIM gaps.
+When concurrent measurement GAPs or MUSIM gaps are configured, requirements in this clause do not apply if Navailable =0.